intezer/analyze-python-sdk/README.md

 [View full API documentation](https://analyze.intezer.com/api/docs/documentation) (Notice - You must be logged in to Intezer Analyze to access the documentation)

-Currently the following options are available in the SDK:
+Currently, the following options are available in the SDK:

 - Analyze by file
 - Analyze by SHA256